 Investing Nifty Next 50 index fund

-A Nifty Next 50 Index Fund is a passive mutual fund scheme that tracks the Nifty Next 50 Index (also called the Nifty Junior), comprising the 51st to 100th ranked Indian companies by free-float market capitalisation.
-The Nifty Next 50 represents the “emerging large caps” segment: companies that have grown past the mid-cap stage but have not yet entered the Nifty 50 top tier.
-The index is maintained by NSE Indices Limited.
+A Nifty Next 50 index fund is a passive mutual fund scheme that tracks the Nifty Next 50 Index, also called the Nifty Junior, comprising the 51st to 100th ranked Indian companies by free-float market capitalisation.
+The Nifty Next 50 is the “emerging large caps” segment: companies that have grown past the mid-cap stage but have not yet entered the Nifty 50 top tier.
+The index is maintained by NSE Indices Limited and is one of the most-tracked broad-market spokes of the index-fund cluster .

 Index methodology